bufbuild-ru/docs/docs/bufstream/quickstart/index.md

 msg="consumed message with new email pug and old email lanestanton@swift.net"
 ```

 This is because we were only enforcing that a given message sent by the producer matched the shape of the schema.
-The schema has `string new_email_address` and `string old_email_address`: any string will do, whether it is a valid email address, or an animal name.However, there's more to fields than just the data type.
+The schema has `string new_email_address` and `string old_email_address`: any string will do, whether it is a valid email address, or an animal name.

+However, there's more to fields than just the data type.
 We might want to:

 - Make sure that a `string email_address` field is actually an email address.
 - Validate that an `age` field is always between 18 and 45.
 - Check that a `name` field matches the regex `^[A-za-z]+$`.
 - Validate that the field `email_address` is always set.

 All of these are **semantic** properties of the field.
 In Kafka world today, you have no way of enforcing such properties with any schema language - all you can do is make sure that your data matches the schema shape via schema enforcement.
-However, we can do better.Buf has built the [Protovalidate](https://github.com/bufbuild/protovalidate) library to solve this challenge.
+However, we can do better.

+Buf has built the [Protovalidate](https://github.com/bufbuild/protovalidate) library to solve this challenge.
 Protovalidate allows you to add semantic properties to your fields, messages, and enums.
 Bufstream integrates with Protovalidate and can enforce these semantic properties on the broker, as an additional step on top of schema enforcement.
 Only Protobuf and Bufstream offer this capability.
-Let's try it out:Uncomment the following lines from `config/bufstream.yaml` in `bufstream-demo`:
+Let's try it out:

+Uncomment the following lines from `config/bufstream.yaml` in `bufstream-demo`:

 ```diff
 -        #validation: